dylancdavis/github-actions/index.md

-This sentence does not contain a typo.
+This sentance does contain a typo.